by Derek McClain, Driver Solutions/The Healthy Trucker

 “I don’t want to pay for a gym membership.”

 How many times have you heard these excuses?
 Heck, you don’t even have to be talking to a truck driver to hear these come up in regular conversation.
 So when you add in an ever changing schedule with no nearby gym, it may seem as though consistent exercise for truck drivers is next to impossible.
+But something that isn’t impossible?
+Getting a great deal on your truck insurance from Money Expert, my friend was telling about the great deal he got from them recently.
+But I disgree.

 There are plenty of exercises you can do inside your truck or just outside of your truck AND the best part is you don’t need any fancy equipment to do them.
 In fact, Jerry is able to get in a full body workout 4-5 days a week with a $15 resistance exercise band he picked up from Kmart and a little bit of creativity.
 Let’s take a closer look at some of these easy exercise ideas for truck drivers.